DeisData/deisdata.github.io/python/figures/index.md

 Line plots are another simple visualization we can make through `matplotlib`.

-Let's a plot of life expectancy in Jamaica over time.
+Let's make a plot of life expectancy in Jamaica over time.
 First, we need to subset the data frame to only include data from Jamaica.

 Then, we make a plot just as we did before, but instead of using `ax.hist()`, we use `ax.plot(x, y)`, putting the year first to specify the x axis, followed by life expectancy for the y.